 Abstract: Agriculture and food systems will be potentially heavily affected by climate change.
 These effects are slated to fall most heavily on smallholder farmers across the developing world, many of whom are already vulnerable to changing conditions and experience food insecurity.
-As a result, it is critical to assess how smallholder farmers experience and respond to climate shocks and extreme events and how such shocks influence their livelihoods and food security.
-Simultaneously, understanding how farmer communities and organizations working within these regions are structured and collaborate can inform development strategies and effective programs for climate change and agriculture.
+As a result, it is critical to assess how communities may work together to overcome these challenges and respond to climate impacts on livelihoods and food security.
+This requires understanding social capital at multiple scales- both how farmers and community organizations, governments and private industry work within these regions.
+An understanding of how these relationships are structured and the extent to which they collaborate can inform development strategies and effective programs for climate change and agriculture.

 "Why We Grow GMOs for Animals, but Not People"

 Abstract: National academies of science in all rich countries have yet to find any new risks to human health or to the environment from genetically modified crops (called GMOs), yet over the past two decades the regulation of these crops has gone in different directions within Europe’s sphere of influence (where planting or importing these crops is often not allowed) versus the United States and most of the Western Hemisphere (where more permissive regulations have been adopted).
 Yet international trade has softened the result of these differences in a curious way.

 Because the United States exports some of its food crops (like wheat and rice) to countries that have adopted Europe’s highly restrictive views of GMOs, farmers in the Western Hemisphere have opted voluntarily not to plant such crops in a GMO form.
 At the same time, because livestock producers in Europe depend on imports from the Western Hemisphere of animal feed crops like corn and soy that are planted in GMO form, European governments have decided not to restrict the import and feeding of such GMOs to food animals.
 Nor have they required GMO labels on the meat, milk, and eggs that come from such animals.